databrary/design/ridir-16/narrative.md

 Therefore, the project has wide-ranging potential to lead to new research within and across fields, including those in the social, behavioral, and economic sciences.
 Databrary is currently open to all qualified investigators without cost.
 That includes researchers at institutions with few resources to support research.
-The proposed enhancements will make it substantially easier for these scientists to contribute to the body of knowlege about human behavior by building on the expensive-to-collect data gathered by others.
+The proposed enhancements will make it substantially easier for these scientists to contribute to the body of knowledge about human behavior by building on the expensive-to-collect data gathered by others.
 The enhancements to Databrary will benefit all researchers by making data sharing more appealing, and these incentives will increase the number of researchers who share, the diversity of the data sets they share, and the pace of data sharing.
-Finally, since some datasets will be available for public viewing, we will raise the profile of video-based research and bolster interest in and support for science in the behavioral sciences among the public at large.
+Finally, since some dataset metadata and possibly entire datasets will be available for public viewing, we will raise the profile of video-based research and bolster interest in and support for science in the behavioral sciences among the public at large.